Image integrity and standards

 Electrophoretic gels and blots

 - High-contrast gels and blots are discouraged, as overexposure may mask additional bands.
-Authors should strive for exposures with gray backgrounds.
-Multiple exposures should be presented in supplementary information if high contrast is unavoidable.

 We encourage inclusion of the following with the final revised version of the manuscript for publication:

 - In the Methods, specify the type of equipment (microscopes/objective lenses, cameras, detectors, filter model and batch number) and acquisition software used.
 Although we appreciate that there is some variation between instruments, equipment settings for critical measurements should also be listed.

 - We encourage deposition of raw image files (including relevant metadata for example: acquisition information, including time and space resolution data (xyzt and pixel dimensions); image bit depth; experimental conditions such as temperature and imaging medium; and fluorochromes (excitation and emission wavelengths or ranges, filters, dichroic beamsplitters, if any).